 What are some of the ways in which you can say that anxiety has been a gift to you?
 What welcome differences in your experiences of anxiety, and of life more generally, might experimenting with a perspective like this one might make possible for you?

-With my very best wishes to you for increased calm and confidence during this holiday season, and in 2016!
+With my very best wishes to you for increased calm, courage confidence during this holiday season, and in the coming year!